Composability is currently an Early Access Feature in Alpha status.

 The automatic-transfer transactions are only enabled when all of the following are true:

-• The local canton console enables preview commands (see the configuration section).
+• The local Canton console enables preview commands (see the configuration section).

-• The submitting participant is connected to all domains that contracts used by the transaction live on.
+• The submitting participant is connected to all sync domains that contracts used by the transaction live on.

 • All contracts used by the transaction must have at least one stakeholder that is also a transaction submitter.

-• A contract resides on a domain.
-This means that the current agreement of the stakeholders is to communicate and sequence all access and changes to a given contract on a particular domain.
+• A contract resides on a sync domain.
+This means that the current agreement of the stakeholders is to communicate and sequence all access and changes to a given contract on a particular sync domain.
 The contract itself is only stored at the stakeholder participants.

 Part 2: Composing existing workflows

-This part shows how existing workflows can be composed even if they work on separate domains.
+This part shows how existing workflows can be composed even if they work on separate sync domains.
 The running example is a variation of the paint example from the first part with a more complicated topology.
 We therefore assume that you have gone through the first part of this tutorial.
 Technically, this tutorial runs through the same steps as the first part, but more details are exposed.
 The console commands assume that you start with a fresh Canton console.

 Existing workflows

-• The iou domain for managing IOUs,
+• The iou sync domain for managing IOUs,

 Accordingly, there are separate applications for managing IOUs (issuing, changing ownership, calling) and paint agreements, and the house owner and the painter have connected their applications to different participants.
 The situation is illustrated in the following picture.